Running Sales at the Register

 Discounts allow the cashier to remove a dollar amount or percentage from a line item or the entire sale.

-Visit the Discounts article to learn how to set up your own custom preset discounts.
+Visit the Discounts article to learn how to set up custom preset discounts.

 - Tap the discount button on a line item to discount that item.